 Oprah Winfrey is a media mogul who helmed one of the most popular TV shows in U.S. history.
-She used her platform to do everything from launching her own production company, Harpo (her name spelled backwards), to starting a school for girls in Africa.
+She used her platform to do everything from launching her own production company, Harpo (her name spelled backward), to starting a school for girls in Africa.

-Winfrey is the first black woman billionaire, with deep attention paid to strategic financial partnerships and enterprises.
+Winfrey is the first Black woman billionaire, with deep attention paid to strategic financial partnerships and enterprises.
 Her immense monetary wealth aside, Winfrey has spent her career fostering creative projects that have elevated her standing as an American icon among fans.
 Here’s a sampling of Winfrey’s myriad accomplishments.

 'The Oprah Winfrey Show' is the highest-rated daytime talk show ever

-In the mid-1970s, Winfrey became the first black woman to anchor a nightly news program in Nashville at the age of 19 while in college.
+In the mid-1970s, Winfrey became the first Black woman to anchor a nightly news program in Nashville at the age of 19 while in college.
 A decade later, she became the host of A.M.
 Chicago, directly competing with the popular Phil Donahue Show.

 Winfrey’s show was renamed The Oprah Winfrey Show more than a year later.
 The production soon went into syndication and ultimately became an entrenched part of the American television landscape and the highest-rated daytime talk show in history.